helloivanco/priceapi/README.md

 ## Image

 In a cell use
-(change YOURAPIURL with your deployed url)
+(replace YOURAPIURL with your deployed url)
 ```
 =image("https://YOURAPIURL/api/image/COINGECKO_COIN_ID")
 ```